Table of Contents

 Impact on Currently Certified Organizations

-For organizations with a mature, actively managed ISO 14001:2015 EMS, transition will require targeted updates rather than wholesale redesign.
+For organizations with a mature, actively managed ISO 14001:2015 EMS, the transition will require targeted updates rather than wholesale redesign.
 The areas that typically require the most attention are: context analysis (broadening it to explicitly address climate, biodiversity, resource availability, and pollution); change management (formalizing a process for Clause 6.3); lifecycle and supply chain thinking (extending operational controls and aspect assessments beyond direct operations); and internal audit planning (adding defined objectives to the audit program).
 Organizations that implemented the 2015 standard minimally, without genuine integration into operational decision-making, will face more substantial work.

 Key Steps to Prepare for the Transition Now